mariegrace31/budgetBuddy/README.md

 ### Key Features <a name="key-features"></a>

 - **Create and manage categories**: Users can create a category.
-- **Add transactions**: Each category can have differents transactions.
+- **Add transactions**: Each category can have different transactions.

 <p align="right">(<a href="#-table-of-contents">back to top</a>)</p>